 It can be easy to see your retirement as one long vacation.
 That may be what it is from a standpoint of no longer needing to work, but you certainly don’t want to be spending your money at anything like vacation levels.

-Health insurance costs for retirees can get out of control very quickly.
+Health insurance and personal insurance costs for retirees can get out of control very quickly.
 Make sure your nest egg is safe by adding one of the medicare supplemental insurance plans, also known as medigap plans to your standard Medicare coverage.